salmant/Spark-Kafka-Big-Data-Application/README.md

 * Kafka Producer: `cvs-kafka-producer` is the edge processing part of the application deployed on Raspberry Pi.
 * Kafka Broker: It is a widely used distributed streaming platform capable of handling trillions of events a day for messages passed within the system.
 This component can be deployed on the fog or cloud computing infrastructures.
 * Spark Processor: Spark is a powerful streaming analytics tool deployed on the cloud.
 It has three types of modules: Spark Master, Spark Workers and finally Spark Driver named `cvs-spark-processor`.
 * Database Server: It is implemented by the Apache Cassandra time series database.
-In order to create the Cassandra database, this file can be used:
+In order to create the Cassandra database, the schema file can be used: [cassandra-schema.cql](https://github.com/salmant/Spark-Kafka-Big-Data-Application/blob/master/cassandra-schema.cql)
 * etc.

 **Kafka Broker**: Apache Kafka broker is an open-source distributed streaming platform developed to provide a unified, high-throughput, low-latency broker for handling real-time data feeds.
 Kafka can connect to external systems for data import/export via Kafka Connect and provides Kafka Streams.
 Kafka allows applications publish and subscribe to real-time streams of records called `topics`.
 Kafka is basically used to build real-time streaming Big Data applications or data pipelines.